Parvesh-cmd/TuteDude/README.md

  Task4 : Sum of Integers from 1 to 50 Using a Loop
  Task5 : Calculate Factorial Using a Function
  Task6 : Using the Math Module for Calculations
+ Task7 : Read a File and Handle Errors
+ Task8 : Write and Append Data to a File